The Voices &

 I honor the wishes of the dying, advocate for at-home deaths, and facilitate meaningful vigils that celebrate life.
 My mission is to ensure that every individual feels supported and empowered on this profound journey, embracing the fullness of their experience with grace and dignity.

-Learn more about Morgan’s additional offerings HERE
+Learn more about Morgan’s additional offerings here.

-Melissa Delizia, MSW, LSW, DSW (she/they) is a death doula, educator, professional coach and social worker whose work lives at the intersection of sacred care, transformative education, and social justice.
+They are a death doula, educator, professional coach and social worker whose work lives at the intersection of sacred care, transformative education, and social justice.
 With a Doctorate in Social Work and certifications in grief companionship, deathcare, and sacred ceremony, Melissa brings both clinical insight and spiritual depth to their offerings.

 Their practice is rooted in ancestral connection, mediumship, and energy work, with a focus on holding space for queer and trans individuals navigating death, dying, and grief.
 Melissa approaches this work with reverence, tending to the liminal with embodied presence and a belief in the healing power of collective care and ritual.